Counters with Sino-Japanese Numbers I

 The Counter ~歳・才

-The kanji 歳 means” year” and is associated with annual events.
+The kanji 歳 means “year,” or more specifically the time it takes the Earth to revolve around the Sun, emphasizing the flowing of time.
+This is why the kanji is associated with annual events in the words it creates.
 When used as a counter, ~歳 counts “years old” for living things.

-The word はたち stands out as being particularly exceptional.
-The reason for this is because it is the native phrase for “twenty-years-old” that has survived into the present.
-A major reason for this is that 20 has traditionally been viewed as the age in which one enters adulthood, although in modern times, this age is gradually being changed to 18 to match with other Western countries.
+The word はたち stands out as being particularly exceptional, being the native phrase for “twenty-years-old” which has survived into the present.
+The reason for its preservation is due to 20 traditionally being viewed as the age in which one enters adulthood, although in modern times, this age is gradually being changed to 18 to match with other Western countries.

-Orthography Note: This counter may also alternatively written as 才, which may be confusing given that this Kanji has no meaning associated with “year” or “age” for that matter.
-Instead, it has the meaning of “talent.”
-The reason was it was chosen to be an abbreviation for 歳 is that its original abbreviation – 戈 without the final stroke – greatly resembles 才.
+Orthography Note: This counter may also be written as 才, which may be confusing given that this kanji has no meaning associated with “year” or “age.”
+However, the original abbreviation for 歳—戈 without the final stroke—greatly resembles 才.

 There are three minors aged 18.